prettier/plugin-ruby/CONTRIBUTING.md

 - Prettier - Provides building blocks for formatting documents in a stylistic way
 - Testing - Ensuring that there are no formatting or semantic regressions

 Your input Ruby code is parsed by Ripper, and pretty printed using the building blocks provided by Prettier.
-To ensure there are no regressions, Jest snapshots are used to keep track of the formatting before and after.
-Additionally there are Ruby tests written with Minitest to ensure there are no semantic regressions after the code has been tidied up.
+Jest tests are used to protect against regressions and allow for test driving the development.

 ## Ripper